-Serious and persistent behavioral health challenges result from brain disorders that create a chronic medical condition.
+Compass Health Network offers a complete continuum of services and supports for patients with the most serious behavioral health challenges resulting from brain disorders that create a chronic medical condition.
 Just like other chronic medical conditions (diabetes, heart disease, COPD, etc.), people with serious and persistent behavioral health challenges can be treated successfully and live full, productive, healthy lives.
-Compass Health Network offers a complete continuum of services and supports for patients with the most serious behavioral health challenges including:

 Person-Centered Integrated Care

 With the assistance of an integrated health specialist, adults with serious behavioral health challenges will build a wellness plan suited to their unique needs.
 Wellness plans might include goal-oriented skill building, employment and educational supports, linking to natural and community supports, psychiatry, counseling, primary care, and dental services.

 Employment & Education Support

 We believe employment is an essential component of recovery for many people with mental illness and offer Individual Placement and Support (IPS), an evidence-based practice approach to vocational rehabilitation for people with severe mental illness.
 This model has consistently proven to be more effective than traditional approaches in helping people achieve and maintain employment.
 Core principles include: